-Reasonable Belief: The facts or circumstances the officer knows, or should know, are such as to cause an ordinary and prudent person to act or think in a similar way under similar circumstances.
+Reasonable Belief: The facts or circumstances the officer knows, or should know, are such as to

-Serious Physical Injury: A bodily injury that creates a substantial risk of death; causes serious permanent disfigurement; or results in long-term loss or impairment of the functioning of any bodily member or organ.
+Serious Physical Injury: A bodily injury that creates a substantial risk of death; causes:

+1. Serious permanent disfigurement;

+- 2. Unconsciousness;

+- 3. Extreme pain;

+- 4. Permanent or protracted loss or impairment of the function of bodily member or organ; or

+- 5. Loss of fetus.